LearnWeb3DAO/Flow-Track/Advanced-Cadence-TaskTracker-Contract.md

 An interesting thing to note here is the `?? panic` syntax when using `acct.load` to load our `TaskList` from storage.
 This is because Cadence has no idea, pre-execution, whether or not something actually lives at that storage path.
 It is possible you gave an invalid path, and for that reason `acct.load` might return `nil` (null).

-In the case that that happens, you can throw a custom error using the `?? panic(...)` syntax.
-The `??` operator is called the null-coalescing operator, and also exists in JavaScript.
+In the case that happens, you can throw a custom error using the `?? panic(...)` syntax.
+The `??` operator is called the [null-coalescing operator](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Nullish_coalescing_operator), and also exists in JavaScript.
 Basically, if the value to the left-hand side of `??` is `nil`, then the right-hand side of `??` is run.
 In our case, the `panic` statement is run.

 The rest of the code is fairly straightforward.
 We load the `TaskList` from storage, use the resource-defined `addTask` function on it, and then save it back into storage at the same path.

 ---

-Now, for the second transaction, I will name it `Remove Task`, though we will see a different way of accessing storage.
+Now, for the second newly created transaction, let's rename it to `Remove Task`.

+We will now look at a different way of accessing storage.

 ```javascript
 // Remove Task Transaction